meatbobstrat/Munin-Core/README.md

 # Munin-Core

+Every org should have access to a good SIEM.

 AI-assisted log ingestion & visibility engine.
 Replaces the brittle "rules & correlation" layer of legacy SIEMs with GPT-powered context, summaries, and annotations.